neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 1 - Deploy Neo4j/README.md

 # Lab 1 - Deploy Neo4j

-Neo4j has three products:
+Neo4j has three major products:
-* Graph Database - a native graph data store built from the ground up to leverage not only data but also data relationships.
+* Graph Database (GDB) - a native graph data store built from the ground up to leverage not only data but also data relationships.
-* Graph Data Science - a software platform helping data scientists uncover the connections in big data to answer business critical questions and improve predictions.
+* Graph Data Science (GDS) - a software platform helping data scientists uncover the connections in big data to answer business critical questions and improve predictions.
 * Bloom - a graph exploration application for visually interacting with Neo4j graphs.
 Bloom gives graph novices and experts alike the ability to visually investigate and explore graph data from different business perspectives.

 There are many ways to run these products on Google Cloud.
 The Marketplace in particular offers three ways to deploy Neo4j: